PharosProduction/tutorial-apache-pulsar-cluster-k8s/README.md

 ### Deploy the rest of the components

-Once cluster metadata has been successfully initialized, you can then deploy the bookies, brokers, monitoring stack (Prometheus, Grafana), the Pulsar dashboard, and Pulsar cluster proxy
+Once cluster metadata has been successfully initialized, you can then deploy the bookies, brokers and the Pulsar dashboard.

 $ kubectl apply -f bookie.yaml